sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * syslog protocol
 --------
 Refer to the exhibit.
-The service provider is implementing Multiprotocol Label Switching Virtual Private Network (MPLS VPN) service.
+The service provider is implementing **Multiprotocol Label Switching Virtual Private Network (MPLS VPN) service**.
 Which two options indicate the specific VPN type that is implemented and how the service provider appears from the perspective of the customer?
 (Choose two.)

 * The service provider is implementing MPLS L2VPN.